konichiwa55115/ImageToVideo/README.md

 # Description
-A simple python script with the purpose of merging image and audio into a single video.
+A simple script written in python using ffmpeg to merge an image file and audio file into a single video.

 # Installation